Share this creepypasta on social media!Brandon Michael Collinsworth

 Grandpa had been gone over an hour and I was still sitting on the porch with my grandmother, she had given me some hot cocoa and had wanted me to take a bath and get ready for bed, I stayed on the porch though.
 Occasionally I would see a light in the woods and my heart would stop thinking it was a firefly, then I would realize it was my grandfather’s flashlight and I would ease up.
 He came back and they called the police.

-The next couple of days are a blur, there were so many people, so many tears, so many questions.
+The next couple of days are a blur.
+There were so many people, so many tears, and so many questions.
 No trace of my cousin was ever found though.
 I never told anyone exactly what I saw, having had some time to get myself under control I realized no one would believe me, best case scenario they would think I was traumatized and my imagination ran wild, worst case scenario they would think I was covering something up.
-In the end I told a lie that was very close to the truth.
+In the end, I told a lie that was very close to the truth.
 I left out the circle of fireflies, I left out looking at the creature, just saying I hid in the fort and whatever was in the woods didn’t find me.
 The cops believed it, my parents believed it, and I thought given enough time I might even believe it.

-I don’t know what that thing in the woods was, I don’t want to believe there is anything supernatural about it.
+I don’t know what that thing in the woods was, and I don’t want to believe there is anything supernatural about it.
 I want to believe it just something that evolved differently than us and that may be true, but there is something that seems mystical about the control it had on the fireflies and on the way it couldn’t come into my fort.
 I think it was a creature of intelligence but I don’t know if it was evil or just hungry.
 But I do think it is still in that forest and I wonder if it is alone.